Abdulkader-Safi/vscode-file-explorer/README.md

 4. **Customize View**:
    - Click the settings icon to toggle hidden files visibility
    - Switch between list and grid views using the view mode buttons
-   - Add directories to favorites using the star icon
+   - Add directories to favorites by right-clicking folders and selecting "Add to Favorites"
    - Reorder favorites by dragging and dropping in the settings panel
+   - Favorites are profile-specific (each profile has its own set of favorites)

-### SSH/SFTP Remote Connections
+### SSH/SFTP Remote Connections and Profile Management

 1. **Add an SSH Connection**:

-   - Click the "+" button in the SSH Connections section of the sidebar
+   - Select "+ Add New SSH..." from the Profile dropdown at the top of the sidebar
    - Enter connection details (name, host, port, username)
    - Choose authentication method (password or private key)
    - Optionally test the connection before saving
    - Click "Save & Connect" to save and connect

+2. **Switch Between Profiles**:

+   - Use the **Profile dropdown** at the top of the sidebar to switch between:
+     - **localhost**: Your local file system
+     - **SSH connections**: Any saved remote servers
+   - When you switch profiles, your favorites and current directory automatically update
+   - Each profile maintains its own set of favorites

-2. **Connect to a Remote Server**:
+3. **Connect to a Remote Server**:

-   - Click on a saved SSH connection in the sidebar
+   - Select an SSH connection from the Profile dropdown
    - The extension will connect and display your remote home directory
    - Browse and manage files just like on your local system

-3. **Edit Remote Files**:
+4. **Edit Remote Files**:

    - Click on any remote file to open it in the editor
    - Make your changes and save (Cmd+S / Ctrl+S)
    - Changes are automatically uploaded to the remote server
    - You'll see a confirmation message when the upload completes

-4. **Switch Between Local and Remote**:
-   - Click "Local" in the devices section to return to your local file system
-   - Click any SSH connection to switch to that remote system
+5. **Manage SSH Connections**:
+   - Open Settings (gear icon in toolbar)
+   - Scroll to "Manage SSH Connections" section
+   - View all saved connections with their details (username@host:port)
+   - Delete unwanted connections using the "✕" button

 ## Requirements